 It was the first of a series of satellites that are surveillance satellites.

 1968 – Chester Floyd Carlson died.

 Carlson was an American physicist who invented the electrophotography technique that produces dry copies of documents.
 We know this today by the name xerography.
-He found that when light and shadow strike a charged surface, the light areas will repel charged particles where the shadows attract.
+He found that when light and shadow strike a charged surface, the light areas repel charged particles while the shadows attract.
 This process is the heart of modern copiers and laser printers.

 1926 – Masatoshi Koshiba was born.